fayaza/se-challenge-payroll/README.md

     1. The code holds a response object for every breakpoint which can deviate from the expected result.
 Few instructions mentioend in the requirement treated as the assumption like the application will not check the file name formating etc
     2. Developer testing has been done by executing all the scenerio to make sure it return expected response message in different situation
     3. The response message comprises of "status" which can be error/success and a "message" to display meaningful information.
 It response will return appropoate status code as well like 200, 500,422 etc
-    4. Unit test has been added in the solution to execute the API with the concept of AAA (arrange ,act, assert) and matching the expectation with the actual result
+    4. Unit test has been added in the solution to execute the API with the concept of AAA (arrange, act, assert) and matching the expectation with the actual result
 - **If this application was destined for a production environment, what would you add or change?**
     1. Adding the authorization on the API so it can only be access by authorize people.
 Also API request can be alter to add more setting in order to avoid injection and hijacking.
     2. Continuous monitoring system/process should be in placed in order to check the status and mitigate the risk before it actuall happen.
 For example, page size can be defined in order to restrict the result in response loading time is more than 5 seconds